Once upon a time, I hated photoshop.

 This may involve a fight between you and the photographer, as "artistically" best is different to "shows of the product" best.
 Still, unlike real life, naff shots do not get uploaded with everything else, you just select one with some care.

 Or, if you have someone who is a whizz at it, to the extent that it's cheaper to photoshop in a fancy background than it is to organise one (Hi!
 Morgana actually spends more time on our curtains than our models!) - THEN, and only then, do you much about in photoshop.
-Or potatoshop, as it's known in my household, possible due to my level of ability in it.
+Or potatoshop, as it's known in my household, possible due to my level of inability in it.

-I didn't think to ask for a shot of Lexy, our new, extremely not average but plus-size, bigger-than-G model, before the shoot, standing on the street.
-So all you get is the professional shot from the professional studio using talented people who both do this for a living, followed by the same shot (probably; I have 3 that are so similar I can't actually tell them apart) after editing.
+I didn't think to ask for a shot of Lexy, our extremely not average but plus-size, full bust model, before the shoot, standing on the street.
+So here is the professional shot from the professional studio using talented people who both do this for a living, followed by the same shot (probably; I have 3 that are so similar I can't actually tell them apart) after editing.

 Feel free to disagree with me in the comments, but do you not think most of the work happens pre-edit?!